 In both these cases, Jehovah’s Witnesses are overextending the application of these scriptures, and ignoring other scriptures that make it obvious that their “two witness” rule, and any hesitation against calling the police, are not meant to apply to cases of child molestation.

 The real issue when it comes to how Jehovah’s Witnesses handle child sex assault accusations and their “two witness” rule is that they are stubbornly adamant about doing things their own way, and refuse to listen to a dissenting opinion.
 No one else can try to explain a different interpretation of the scriptures to them, or point out scriptures they’re ignoring.
 They strongly feel that they, and they alone, have the truth about the bible and scriptures, and no one can tell them anything different.

-They are blatantly misapplying and ignoring scriptures, not in a trivial matter, but in cases of sexual assault.
+They are blatantly misapplying and ignoring scriptures, not in a trivial matter, but in cases of sexual assault, but don’t even try to tell them that.
 The scriptures are clear, but unless they arrive at a conclusion on their own, they won’t budge in their own self-righteous stubbornness.

 See also: Jehovah’s Witnesses and Child Sex Abuse – A Brief Handbook for Attorneys

 Categories: Children, General Teachings and Beliefs, Hypocrisy, Pedophilia